 Is Carnival’s Wi-Fi Worth It?

-For our 7-day cruise, we paid just over $100 for the Premium plan — or about $15 a day.
+For a 7-day cruise, you’ll pay about $130 for the Premium plan — or nearly $20 a day.
 That’s a sharp price to pay for online access.
 So is it worth it?

 In our eyes, it depends on what you need access for.
 If you simply want to stay connected, check email occasionally and text some friends, then paying that much seems too high to us (that’s where the cheaper Social and Value plans are nice).
 However, if you have work obligations or things going on back home that you simply can’t miss, then by all means, hop online.